 In 2021, the nickel price increased by over 16%, breaking the LME US\$20,000 (approximately US\$9.09/lb.) level/tonne for the first time since it peaked at \$22,910 per tonne 2011.
 Energy shortages in China, COVID-related health restrictions in New Caledonia, labour strikes in Canada, and flooding in Russia, all contributed to this overall price increase.
-For most of 2022, nickel traded in the US\$10.00-\$11.00 (approximately US\$20,000 per metric tonne) range.
+For most of 2022, nickel traded in the US\$10.00-\$11.00 (approximately US\$20,000-22,000 per metric tonne) range, where it remains as of May 19, 2023

-Increased production, most notably from Indonesia, the largest producer of nickel in the world, but not a producer of Class 1 Nickel, is expected to generally reduce overall nickel prices in 2022.
-However, after western trade sanctions were announced against Russia, a large producer of Class 1 Nickel, a massive short squeeze at the LME resulting in nickel spiking as high as US\$101,365 per tonne (approximately US\$45+/lb.) on March 8, 2022.
+Increased production most notably from Indonesia showed 50% growth year over year in 2022, which accounted for approximately 50% of worldwide supply However, despite being the largest producer of nickel in the world, Indonesia is not a producer of Class 1 Nickel..
+After western trade sanctions were announced against Russia, a large producer of Class 1 Nickel, a massive short squeeze at the LME resulting in nickel spiking as high as US\$101,365 per tonne (approximately US\$45+/lb.) on March 8, 2022.
 The LME suspended trading and cancelled approximately 9,000 trades worth US\$4 billion.
 It was later learned that one of the world's largest nickel producers, part of the Tsingshan Group Holding Co. of China, was short as much as 150,000 tonnes of nickel.
 The LME remained closed and didn't reopen until March 16, 2022 and trading was also suspended in Shanghai on March 10, 2022.
 Tsinghan announced that with the support of its bankers it intended to keep its short position, which further added confusion to the market.
 When the nickel market reopened, the LME's electronic trading system experienced technical glitches, which hampered orderly execution of trades.
 After reopening on March 16th, the price of nickel fell sharply and closed at US\$16.83/lb.
-Significant volatility has continued and at the time of writing, the price has continued its decline to as low as US\$8.50/lb before rebounding to its current price of approximately US\$10.35/lb., in what is being described as a great "disruption event".
+Significant volatility has continued and at the time of writing, the price has continued its decline to as low as US\$8.50/lb before rebounding to its current level of between approximately US\$10.00-\$11.00/lb., in what was described as a great "disruption event".
 It is not clear how this "disruption event" and current sanctions against Russia will impact the nickel market over the longer term.
 The LME is still dealing with the fallout from the 2022 short squeeze.
-Trading volume fell by more than 20% in Q2 relative to Q1, and with lawsuits against the LME now emerging over cancelled trades during the spike in nickel prices in March, and withdrawals of metals taking place from LME warehouses, going forward, the LME's role in trading has become more unpredictable.
+Trading volume fallen, lawsuits against the LME have emerged over cancelled trades during the spike in nickel prices in March, and withdrawals of metals from LME warehouses have occurred.
+Going forward, the LME's role in trading has become more unpredictable.
 An independent review into the events leading to the suspension of trading in March 2022 is underway.